ampleforth/AIPs/AIPs/aip-5.md

 ### Overview
 <!--This is a high level overview of *how* the AIP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
-The smart contract upgrade replaces the current linear supply policy with a "mirrored" sigmoid-shaped curve that:
+The smart contract upgrade replaces the current linear supply policy with a "balanced" sigmoid-shaped curve that:

 * Asymptotes horizontally away from the origin.
 * Steepens rates of change near the origin.